labels: escorts heart institute and research centre, healthcare

 The Escorts management, which unceremoniously removed the noted cardiologist as executive director of the premier institute last week, announced an out-of-court settlement with Naresh Trehan, reinstating him to his earlier position.

-In a joint statement both the parties said that events of last few days were because of misunderstanding and they regretted it.
+In a joint statement both the parties said that events of last few days were because of a misunderstanding and they regretted it.

-''''These allegations stand unconditionally withdrawn,'''' the joint statement said.
+''These allegations stand unconditionally withdrawn,'' the joint statement said.

 According to sources, Trehan will vacate office within two weeks.
 He will also give up 10 per cent stake at Escorts as part of the compromise formula.

-''''The whole idea is to do the healing process so that the patients can recover.
-Shivinder Mohan Singh and I have talked and a positive thing has happened between the management and myself, and as of now my crtical team, including Dr Yatin Mehta, is back,'''' said Dr Trehan.
+''The whole idea is to do the healing process so that the patients can recover.
+Shivinder Mohan Singh and I have talked and a positive thing has happened between the management and myself, and as of now my crtical team, including Dr Yatin Mehta, is back,'' said Dr Trehan.

 The entire controversy had erupted when Dr Trehan was asked to quit as head of Escorts hospital by the Fortis management last week.